drrate/drrateselfbot/README.md

 ## Required modules : discord.py, requests

-# if there was errors, im retarded.
+# if there was errors, pull a request to fix it, easy.